-As a member of the School's Senior Management Group and Associate Professor with specific research interests in early years, safeguarding and child protection and interprofessional practice, I was appointed as the Director of Learning and Teaching and achieved Senior Fellowship of the HEA in 2015.
+As a member of the School's Senior Leadership Team and Associate Professor with specific research interests in early years, safeguarding and child protection and interprofessional practice, I was appointed as the Director of Learning and Teaching and achieved Senior Fellowship of the HEA in 2015.
 I gained my professional Doctorate in 2019 and my thesis was an opportunity to study teachers' experiences of safeguarding and child protection in the context of early years education.
-In 2021 I was appointed as the School's Portfolio and Innovation Development Lead and am fortunate to be able to utilise my experience of learning and teaching in different contexts to lead new projects in curriculum design and development.
+In 2021 I was appointed as the School's Portfolio and Innovation Development Lead.
+I am fortunate to be able to utilise my experience of learning and teaching in different contexts, to lead new projects in curriculum design and development.

 Throughout my career I have gained valuable experience in the design and development of courses and programmes of learning.
 These have ranged from redesigning existing degrees, leading the design of new and innovative undergraduate and postgraduate courses (locally, nationally and internationally), and externally commissioned programme development for other organisations.
 This work has foregrounded the importance of collaborative endeavours to ensure currency, sustainability and inclusivity in programmes and courses for full-time and employment-based learners.

 The emphasis has always been on understanding the needs of learners in their unique contexts and to adapt pedagogical approaches to enable them to reach their potential.
 As an example, most recently (2023), a focus of further enhancing inclusivity for education students resulted in me leading the engagement of an external business partner to provide expertise in supporting knowledge and understanding of dyslexia and literacy difficulties.

 As an External Examiner for other Higher Education institutions since 2014, I have gained insights into different interpretations of course developments and enhancements and have been able to share my knowledge in support of furthering effective and inclusive learning.